patwolfe/comp20-pwolfe/landmarks/README.md

 was not being displayed after initialization and learned it was because the css file was not set up properly.
-I also used the internet to learn about using the keyword "this" within for loops (seen when iterating through landmarks and people arrays).
-Additionally, I used the geolocation_map.html and create_map.js files on Ming's github to get an idea of how to render a map on an HTML page for the javascript on the page.
+I also used the internet to learn about using the keyword "this" within when referring to a parameter within a function Additionally, I used the geolocation_map.html and create_map.js files on Ming's github to get an idea of how to render a map on an HTML page for the javascript on the page.